dotnet/arcade/Documentation/UnifiedBuild/Foundational-Concepts.md

 Orchestration is most associated with CI systems, though other systems like Maestro also provide orchestration in some forms.
 Orchestration, while useful, tends to:
 - Encourage complexity
 - Add fragility to the overall build process because of an increased use of distributed services.
-- Encourage multi-machine workflows, which are incompatible with many organization's build requirements.
+- Encourage multi-machine workflows, which are incompatible with many organizations' build requirements.
 - Be tied to specific distributed services, which adds a point of fragility and vendor-lock-in.
 - Become interwoven with the build, rather than properly layered.